genesiscommunitysuccess/docs/docs/01_getting-started/01_learn-the-basics/08_Components/03_core-components.md

 id: core-components
 ---

-These core components are part of the Genesis low-code platform.
-They run automatically, and take away the need for much of the low-level programming that is essential to creating financial markets applications.
-It's there for you already, so you can concentrate on developing the essential value that is specific to your application.
+These core components are part of the Genesis low-code platform which run automatically.
+These components eliminate the need of the manual low-level programming which is otherwise mandatory for creating financial markets applications.
+Hence, you can simply focus on developing the essential value specific to your application.

 | Name                                                                                        | Category       | Description                                                                                                             |
 |---------------------------------------------------------------------------------------------|----------------|-------------------------------------------------------------------------------------------------------------------------|